bruvellu/cifonauta/docs/server-install.md

 exit
 ```

-Create directory in partition and give the rights to the proper user:
+Create a directory in the main partition, and give its ownership to the proper user:

 ```
 cd /mnt/partition